Stimulated Forward Brillouin Scattering in Subwavelength Silicon Membranes: Design and Simulation

 \section{Design and Simulation}

-The optomechanical waveguide, depicted in \textbf{Figure \ref{fig:geometry}}, comprises a suspended central core shielded from the lateral silicon slabs by a cladding comprising a lattice of silicon arms and a phononic crystal barrier.
-The inner part of the cladding ensures propagation in the subwavelength regime for the fundamental transverse electric (TE) optical mode and separates the phononic crystal from the optical mode, hence allowing for reduced optical propagation losses.
-The outermost part of the cladding consists of phononic crystal with an air cross as a unit cell along a square lattice \cite{PhnC_th_Wang2013}, and it is designed to confine a set of mechanical modes by Bragg reflections within the waveguide core and inner cladding.
-A single thickness is considered for the whole waveguide, allowing fabrication in a single-etch step.
+The optomechanical waveguide, illustrated in Figure \ref{fig:geometry}, consists of a suspended central core surrounded by a cladding made up of a lattice of silicon arms and a phononic crystal barrier.
+The inner section of the cladding ensures propagation in the subwavelength regime for the fundamental transverse electric (TE) optical mode at 1550 nm wavelength.
+We engineer the SWG cladding dimensions ($W_\mathrm{swg}, L_\mathrm{swg}$) to minimize the interaction of the optical mode with the phononic crystal, thereby reducing optical propagation losses.
+The phononic crystal features an air-cross unit cell arranged in a two-dimensional square lattice \cite{PhnC_th_Wang2013}.
+This design aims to confine a set of mechanical modes by Bragg reflections within the waveguide core and inner cladding.
+The entire waveguide is fabricated using a single-etch step.

-We restrict ourselves to the intramodal forward Brillouin scattering (FBS), which is known to provide the most efficient optomechanical interactions in integrated silicon nanostructures.
-Intramodal FBS is a three-wave process that involves two copropagating optical photons, pump and signal, guided in the same optical spatial mode, and a phonon that mediates the interaction between them.
-This coupling must satisfy the energy conservation $\omega_\mathrm{s} = \omega_\mathrm{p} \pm \Omega$ and the phase-matching condition $q(\Omega) = k(\omega_\mathrm{p}) - k(\omega_\mathrm{s})$, where $k(\omega)$ is the optical wavevector at optical frequency $\omega$ and $q(\Omega)$, the acoustic wavevector at mechanical frequency $\Omega$.
-When the optical dispersion is negligible, as in subwavelength waveguides, the phase-matching condition is reduced to $q(\Omega) \approx 0$, and the same acoustic mode can effectively mediate the Stokes and anti-Stokes processes.
-Thus, intramodal FBS can enable cascaded light scattering and produce multiple optical sidebands \cite{Wolff_2017_cascaded}.